chaseleantj/gpt-prompts/README.md

 <img src="Images/disintegration_animation.gif">

-Copy and paste the following prompt into Chat-GPT.
+Copy and paste the following prompt into ChatGPT.
 Make sure that you have Code Interpreter enabled.

 You also need to upload an image, preferably one with a single subject and a black background.